 |---|---|---|

-The following table and chart show the ethnic background for students who recently graduated from Springfield College with a bachelor's in communications.
+The following table and chart show the ethnic background for students who recently graduated from Springfield College with a bachelor’s in communication & media studies.

 | Ethnic Background | Number of Students |